DawidSitnik/Anomaly-Detection-in-Time-Series-Datasets/README.md

 In our project we would like to compare classical approaches of modeling with more modern one.
 The first group of sollutions will be based on transforming dataset into its vector representation of time series (for example - values history for certain period with its eventual aggregation in smaller sub-windows in different variants) and then use one of classical alghoritms like linear regression, random forest classifier etc. to create the model.
 In the second approach we will use LSTM neural network which will work only on historical values from the time series.

+Eventually, we will also try to find anomalies with ARIMA and ESD models.
+This models are mostly used for forecasting, but their application can be extended to anomaly detection.

 ## Dataset
 This dataset is provided as part of the Yahoo!
 Webscope program, to be used for approved non-commercial research purposes by recipients who have signed a Data Sharing Agreement with Yahoo!
 Dataset contains real and synthetic time-series with labeled anomalies.
 Timestamps are replaced by integers with the increment of 1, where each data-point represents 1 hour worth of data.
 The anomalies are marked by humans and therefore may not be consistent.